 - Vibrant scenery, including blooming lavender fields and forest canopies

-Fall (October to November)
+Fall (Mid-September to October)

 Fall in Oregon is nothing short of breathtaking.
 The changing leaves create a vibrant palette of reds, oranges, and yellows, making the scenery perfect for a romantic, cozy elopement.
 The weather is still relatively mild in early fall, and crowds begin to thin out after Labor Day.
-By late-October, many of the outdoor locations will be quieter, and you can enjoy a more private and intimate ceremony.
+By October, many of the outdoor locations will be quieter, and you can enjoy a more private and intimate ceremony.
 The crisp air and golden autumn light create a magical atmosphere, especially in locations like the Cascade Range or the Willamette Valley.

 Why elope in fall?